Bangor University: Origins

 The arrangements for the college's future were secured and settled by the General Purposes Committee and the Draft and Charter Committee in the first half of 1884.
 In May, a report was published which stated that the Penrhyn Arms Hotel, Bangor, had been leased from Lord Penrhyn for twenty years, at a rent of £200 a year, with the option to terminate the lease after seven or fourteen years.
 Work to adapt the hotel for use by the new college began in June.
 A College Council was established, chaired by Colonel the Hon.
 William E. Sackville-West, meeting initially at a hotel in Chester.
 Henry Reichel, a 27-year-old Fellow of All Souls College, Oxford, was appointed as the college's first Principal, and applications were invited for teaching positions.
 It was announced that the college would open in the third week in October, and the Earl of Derby was invited to give an inaugural address.
 Sackville-West petitioned Queen Victoria for a Royal charter of incorporation for the college at Bangor, and it was hoped that this would be considered at a Privy Council meeting on 21 October.
 The first Duke of Westminster, Lord Penrhyn, and others, gave scholarships, and in the second week of September examinations for these took place in several towns.
 The names of the scholars were announced on 20 September.
 Three of the six scholarships worth £50 a year each were awarded, and seven out of the eight scholarships worth £30 each.
 Others wishing to join the college as students were invited to send their names to the Registrar by 4 October, together with a birth certificate and "a satisfactory testimonial to character".

-There was a formal opening ceremony at the Penrhyn Arms, renamed as Penrhyn Hall, on 18 October 1884, and in the event the inaugural address was by the Earl of Powis, the college's first President.
+There was a formal opening ceremony at the Penrhyn Arms Hotel, renamed as Penrhyn Hall, on 18 October 1884, and in the event the inaugural address was by the Earl of Powis, the college's first president.
 There was then a procession to the college including 3,000 quarrymen, as quarrymen from Penrhyn Quarry and other quarries had subscribed more than £1,200 for the college.